bitloops/blog/articles/svgs-are-not-images-they're-a-programming-model-MEDIUM.md

 </style>
 ```

-**Understanding this split makes SVG far easier to reason about**, especially when animations are involved.
+Understanding this split makes SVG far easier to reason about, especially when animations are involved.

-## SVGs Scale Because They're Coordinate Systems
+SVGs Scale Because They're Coordinate Systems

 SVGs don't rely on pixels in the same way raster images do.

-**The `viewBox` attribute defines an internal coordinate system:**
+The `viewBox` attribute defines an internal coordinate system:

 ```html
 <svg viewBox="0 0 300 200">